bflorentino/bflorentino/README.md

 # Console.WriteLine("Hello World :wave:");

 # 💫 About Me:
-My name is Bryan Florentino, from the Dominican Republic and I'm a technology enthusiastic.
+My name is Bryan Florentino, from the Dominican Republic and I'm a person highly interested in technolgy.
 I'm a web developer interested in Full Stack Web Development

 ## 🌐 Socials: